 Here, Professor Lamdan discusses her book and considers what role access to environmental information can play in the future.

 Why did you choose to research this subject?

-In my work as a legal information specialist and librarian and an environmental law-focused lawyer, I noticed that there were no resources to help people looking for environmental information.
-There are many resources to help people conducting research in other legal fields, including securities and corporate law, etc. I noticed that areas of the law that are largely the focus of public interest attorneys, like environmental law, criminal law, immigration law, etc. don’t have the same wealth of information access resources.
-I decided to write a practical book for environmental information seekers, including laypeople, environmental advocacy groups, journalists, law students and practitioners and to do it in a format that can be duplicated for other legal fields – immigration law, health law, etc. Not only is this a book for environmental information seekers, it is also a template that I hope others will use to create similar works for other areas of law.
+In my work as a legal information specialist, librarian and an environmental law-focused lawyer, I noticed that there were few resources to help people looking for environmental information.
+There are many resources to help people conducting research in other legal fields, including securities and corporate law.
+Areas of the law that are largely the focus of public interest attorneys, like environmental law, criminal law and immigration law don’t have the same wealth of information access resources.
+I decided to write a practical book for environmental information seekers, including laypeople, environmental advocacy groups, journalists, law students and practitioners and to do it in a format that can be duplicated for other legal fields such as immigration and health law.
+Not only is this a book for environmental information seekers, it is also a template that I hope others will use to create similar works for other areas of law.